jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 Miscellaneous Errors pattern we discussed above.
-All in all, its been an upsetting year for all detail\-oriented perfectionists15 out there.Figure 13\.
-Threat actor varieties in breaches (n\=7,921\)Actor categories16External: External threats originate from sources outside of the organization and its network of partners.
+All in all, its been an upsetting year for all detail\-oriented perfectionists15 out there.
+Actor categories16
+External: External threats
+originate from sources outside of the organization and its network of partners.
 Examples